-COUNTY OF HARRIS §
+COUNTY OF HAYT'S §

-Before me, the undersigned notary public, on this day personally appeared William Kelsey, to me known to be the person whose name is subscribed to the foregoing instrument, who being duly sworn according to law, deposes and says:
+Before me, the undersigned notary public, on this day personally appeared Will (M) KlSLY, to me known to be the person whose name is subscribed to the foregoing instrument, who being duly sworn according to law, deposes and says:

-- 1. My name is William Kelsey.
-I am over the age of eighteen and am a resident of Harris County, Houston, Texas.
-I am competent to testify to all the facts stated in this Affidavit. - 2.
-I am a Manager with binding authority over power generation company ("PGC") Castle Gap Wind Power, LLC. - 3.
-I further swear or affirm that I have personal knowledge of the facts stated below: - Relevant operating personnel are familiar with and will have received training on the applicable contents and execution of the EOP, and such personnel are instructed to follow the applicable portions of the EOP except to the extent deviations are appropriate as a result of specific circumstances during the course of an emergency, - The EOP will be reviewed and approved by the appropriate executives, - Drills will be conducted to the extent required by subsection (f) of PUC Subst.
-R. § 25.53 by: December 15, 2023, - The EOP or an appropriate summary has been or will be distributed to local jurisdictions as needed, - Castle Gap Wind Power, LLC will maintain a business continuity plan that addresses returning to normal operations after disruptions caused by an incident; and - Castle Gap Wind Power, LLC has emergency management personnel who are designated to interact with local, state, and federal emergency management officials during emergency events who have received the latest IS-100, IS-200, IS-700, and IS-800 National Incident Management System training.
+"I. My name is William KlSLY.
+I am over the age of eighteen and am a resident of Texas...
+I am competent to testify to all the facts stated in this Affidavit, and I have the authority to make this Affidavit on

+- 2. I swear or affirm that in my capacity as \\\\\\\ of Castle Gap Wind Power, LLC, I have personal knowledge of the facts stated in the Emergency Operations Plan ("EOP") submitted to ERCOT. - 3.
+I further swear or affirm that I have personal knowledge of the facts stated below: - Relevant operating personnel are familiar with and will have received training on the applicable contents and execution of the EOP, and such personnel are instructed to follow the applicable portions of the EOP except to the extent deviations are appropriate as a result of specific circumstances during the course of an emergency. - The EOP has been reviewed and approved by the appropriate executives. - Drills will be conducted to the extent required by subsection (f) of PUC Subst.
+R. § 25.53 by: December 15, 2024. - The EOP or an appropriate summary has been distributed to local jurisdictions as needed. - Castle Gap Wind Power, LLC maintains a business continuity plan those addresses returning to normal operations after disruptions caused by an incident; and - Castle Gap Wind Power, LLC has emergency management personnel who are designated to interact with local, state, and federal emergency management officials during emergency events who have received the latest IS-100, IS-200, IS-700, and IS-800 National Incident Management System training.

-4. I further swear or affirm the information, statements and/or representations contained in the Emergency Operations Plan are true, complete, and correct to the best of my knowledge and belief.
+5. I'further swear or affirm the information, statements and/or representations contained in the Emergency Operations Plan are true, complete, and correct to the best of my knowledge and belief."